medined/perl-5-by-example/perl_5_by_example/files.md

       checking will be used in the example.
 Instead, error checking information will be discussed in Chapter 13, "Handling Exceptions and Signals."<BR></TD></TR></TBODY></TABLE>

-<H2><A name="Some Files Are Standard">Some Files Are Standard</A></H2>In an
+## Some Files Are Standard

-effort to make programs more uniform, there are three connections that always exist when your program starts.
+In an effort to make programs more uniform, there are three connections that always exist when your program starts.
 These are <TT>STDIN</TT>, <TT>STDOUT</TT>, and
 <TT>STDERR</TT>.
 Actually, these names are <I>file handles</I>.
 File handles are
 variables used to manipulate files.
 Just like you need to grab the handle of a